Books for Finance for Non-Finance Managers

-Following are the reasons for which you should buy this finance for non finance book –
+Following are the reasons for which you should buy this finance for non-finance book –

 - The author is an authority on the subject.
 Other than being a Harvard graduate, he has owned and operated 12 separate businesses.
 So whatever he shares is useful advice.

-- Old is gold and after reading this book you would say the same thing.
+- Old is gold, and after reading this book, you would say the same thing.

 #4 – HBR Guide to Finance Basics for Managers (HBR Guide Series)

 Suppose you start off a business.
-Now do you know when you would break even?
+Now, do you know when you would break even?
 Or how should you calculate the break-even point?
-If you’re a beginner in finance or just need a refresher, pick this book up and you would learn the basics of finance within 192 pages.
-This book is significant not only because it’s lucid or short; rather it will tell you everything behind everything.
+If you’re a beginner in finance or just need a refresher, pick this book up, and you would learn the basics of finance within 192 pages.
+This book is significant not only because it’s lucid or short; rather, it will tell you everything behind everything.
 The question ‘why’ is very important.
 Picking up this book will help you get the answer of ‘why’ in finance.

-Best takeaway from this book
+The best takeaway from this book

 - You will learn to use financial data to find out whether you can accept any more budget requests or not.